 What Is Tofu?

-Tofu, also called bean curd, is made from soy beans, or, more specifically, soy beans ground into soy milk.
+Tofu (also called bean curd) is made from soy beans, water and a coagulation agent - more specifically, soy beans ground into soy milk.

 To make tofu, fresh soy milk is curdled so that the proteins become coagulated, pressed into solid blocks and then cooled down in a very similar process to how dairy cheese is made from curdled milk (see our guide on dairy health benefits here).